Capcom has announced two new ‘Monster Hunter’ games

 A Nintendo Direct dedicated to both games also dropped, giving viewers an in-depth look into both games.
 The full presentation can be watched here.

-Both reveals came as part of today’s (September 17) Nintendo Direct Partner Showcase, which delved into multiple third-party games coming to the system, including Balan Wonderland and a port of Ori And The Will Of The Wisps.
+Both reveals came as part of today’s (September 17) Nintendo Direct Partner Showcase, which delved into multiple third-party games coming to the Nintendo Switch, including Balan Wonderland and a port of Ori And The Will Of The Wisps.

 As for Nintendo’s first-party titles, this month (September) has seen a 35th Mario presentation with multiple titles announced, and the surprise of Hyrule Warriors 2: Age Of Calamity, a prequel to The Legend Of Zelda: Breath Of The Wild.